bower/bower.github.io/docs/config.md

 _Boolean_

 Bower can collect anonymous usage statistics.
-This allows the community to improve Bower and publicly display insights into CLI usage and packages at [stats.bower.io](http://stats.bower.io).
+This allows the community to improve Bower and publicly display insights into CLI usage and packages at [bower.io/stats](http://bower.io/stats).

 Data is tracked using Google Analytics and instrumented via [Insight](https://github.com/yeoman/insight).
-It is made available to all bower team members.
+It is made available to all Bower team members.
 Tracking is opt-in upon initial usage.
-If you'd prefer to disable analytics altogether, set `"analytics": false`
+If you'd prefer to disable analytics altogether, set `"analytics": false` in your `.bowerrc` file.
+Details on exactly what's tracked is available [here](https://github.com/yeoman/insight#collected-data).

 ### cwd